noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 TODO:

-- test the "autocorrection" for the time and alarm-time values (when do they happen, what exactly happens)
 - test if time stops updating when writing the hour register when either time or alarm is selected ("mapping the 64" claims it does)